Modern slavery statement

 We undertake the following activities to understand the effectiveness of our approach:

-- We undertake due diligence checks on all new suppliers to the business and carry out supplier health checks in relation to our strategic and critical suppliers and key outsourcers.
+- We undertake due diligence checks on all new suppliers to the business, upon any material change to a supplier, and we carry out supplier health checks in relation to our strategic and critical suppliers and key outsourcers.

 - We monitor the number of reports received from colleagues relating to suspicious activity and review transaction monitoring alerts.
-No incidents of Modern Slavery concerns were identified during 2021.
+No incidents of modern slavery concerns were identified during 2022.

-- We complete due diligence on all of our clients and will exit a business relationship where any involvement in financial crime, Modern Slavery is reported.
+- We complete due diligence on all of our clients and will exit a business or customer relationship where any involvement in financial crime or modern slavery is reported.

 Engagement and Training

-Specific training is provided for Procurement, Investment and Risk employees involved in our supply chain and investments to ensure they are aware of current Modern Slavery reported globally.
+- Specific training is provided for colleagues working in Procurement, Investments and Risk and involved in our supply chain and investments to ensure they are aware of recent examples of modern slavery reported globally.
 We monitor the completion of mandatory training modules raising awareness of financial crime and modern slavery.

-In 2021 mandatory annual financial crime training was updated to include a section raising awareness of Modern Slavery, how to identify it and how to report suspicions.
-This was completed by 99.8% of all eligible staff.
+- Our mandatory annual financial crime training was updated in 2022 to include a section raising awareness of modern slavery, how to identify it and how to report suspicions.
+This was completed by 91% of all eligible staff.
+In 2023 we will be asking all colleagues to undertake this training.

 Further actions and sign-off

-Following our review of our actions this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle slavery and human trafficking over the coming twelve months:
+Following our review of our actions this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle this issue over the coming twelve months:

-- Reviewing activities and processes anticipated under proposed new Modern Slavery legislation including:
+- Governance: We will review activities and processes anticipated under the proposed new modern slavery legislation.

-- how we publish and verify information about the country of origin of sourcing inputs in our supply chain; and
+- Procurement: We will publish and verify information about the country of origin of sourcing inputs in our supply chain.